BOSOEK/OpenCV/README.md

 # OpenCV
-Development of human body detection module with OpenCV's mediapipe
+Development of human body detection module with OpenCV's mediapipe.